Research

 Narrative and the Construction of Self

-I have also published a chapter co-authored with Teruko Mitsuhara in which we analyze the narrative structure of former US president Trump’s (non-)apology to the misogynist “Access Hollywood” tape.
+I have also published a chapter co-authored with Teruko Mitsuhara in which we analyze the narrative structure of US president Trump’s (non-)apology to the misogynist “Access Hollywood” tape.
 The paper demonstrates how he circumvents the display of an (apologetic) past self and manages to appear authentic and coherent.

 The Making of Forest

-As part of my project at LSE, I also explore how the objectification of language as cultural resource relates to the objectification of the environment (“nature”), specifically the forest.
+At the Rachel Carson Center, I also explore how the objectification of language as cultural resource relates to the objectification of the environment (“nature”), specifically the forest.
 As former full-time hunter-gatherers, for the Aché the forest was the taken-for-granted environment in which all life was embedded.
 Yet after settlement and drastic deforestation, only few stretches of forest remain on the Aché reservations.
 But these have become increasingly important resources, economically and symbolically.
 Just as language, “forest” has thus become present to reflexive awareness at the very moment that it is on the verge of disappearance.

 Human–Nonhuman Interaction

-Combining my background in language socialization and micro-interactional studies of communication with my expertise in human–environment relations and indigenous ontologies, I also explore modes of human interactions with nonhumans (such as animals, plants, forests, landscapes, or nature).
+Combining my background in language socialization and micro-interactional studies of communication with my expertise in human–environment relations and indigenous ontologies, I explore modes of human interactions with nonhumans (such as animals, plants, forests, landscapes, or nature).
 Close attention to the everyday practices of attending to and communicating with nonhumans (including language, gestures, as well as touch) can shed light on larger questions of nonhuman personhood and humans’ understandings and perceptions of “nature.”
-As in my other research, I am particular interested in the perspective of children.
+As in my other research, I am particularly interested in the perspective of children.
 Research on how children are socialized into attending to nonhumans can give us crucial insights into how particular understandings of these emerge and the how ethical relations with these are developed.
 This research is particular timely in the current times marked by anthropogenic environmental disaster in which we have to develop new ways of relating to the nonhuman world.